Yamakita, Kanagawa: Climate

-Yamakita has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Yamakita has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Yamakita is 11.6 °C. The average annual rainfall is 2042 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 22.8 °C, and lowest in January, at around 0.4 °C.

 Demographics

-Per Japanese census data, the population of Yamakita has been declining since the 1950s.
+Per Japanese census data, the population of Yamakita has declined since the postwar period.

 History

 During the Edo period the area around Yamakita was part of Odawara Domain, along with most of western Sagami Province.
 After the cadastral reforms of the early Meiji period, Kawa village was one of several villages established within Ashigarakami district, Kanagawa Prefecture on April 1, 1889 with the creation of the modern municipalities system.
 In the Meiji era, the town prospered as a transportation hub with the opening of the Tokaido Main Line railway, but when the line changed its route due to the opening of the Tanna Tunnel, its role rapidly declined.
 Kawa village was elevated to town status on April 1, 1933 and renamed Yamakita.
 It merged with neighboring Kyowa, Shimizu and Miho villages on February 1, 1955 and further expanded by annexing the Hirayama area of former Kitaashigara village on April 1, 1955.